-- any Python functions/methods/classes have docstrings added/updated - any changes to config module behaviour are captured in the documentation of the config module - any Python code added has corresponding unit tests - no "Request changes" reviews from any Reviewer
+- any changes to config module behaviour are captured in the documentation of the config module - any Python code added has corresponding unit tests - no "Request changes" reviews from any Reviewer

 These conditions can be relaxed at the discretion of the Committers on a case-by-case basis.
 Generally, for accountability, this should not be the decision of a single Committer, and the decision should be documented in comments on the PR.